 Engineering Plans and Specifications - Retaining Wall Structures Greater than One (1) Metre

-The submission of engineering plans and supporting documentation of all proposed retaining walls greater than one (1) metre to the Principal Certifier for approval prior to the issue of the Construction Certificate.
+The submission of engineering plans and supporting documentation of all proposed retaining walls greater than one (1) metre must be submitted to the Principal Certifier for approval prior to the issue of the Construction Certificate.
 The retaining walls shall be designed by a suitably qualified and experienced civil and/or structural engineer.
 The required engineering plans and supporting documentation shall include the following:

 a plan of the wall showing location and proximity to property boundaries;